Harriet Byron McAllister: Blantonia and Greenville

 William Whitaker Blanton married Harriet Byron McAllister in Walnut Hills, Mississippi on March 26, 1818.
 This was a time when the region was being established as a United States territory through the selling of lands by the Choctaw; during December 1817, Mississippi had been admitted as the 20th state in the union.
 Washington County, Mississippi was established in January 1827, and the couple settled there in 1828 where they obtained a plantation through land grants under Andrew Jackson’s administration.
 William and Harriet eventually had 10 children but only two survived (Orville Martin Blanton and William Campbell Blanton).
 The town of Greenville, Mississippi (named for General Nathaniel Greene of the American Revolutionary War) was established in 1846 as the third seat of government in Washington County.
 The community has shifted location twice, and present day Greenville is located slightly southwest of the first settlement.
 The original town site fell victim to flood waters of the Mississippi River.

 Their plantation (Blantonia) was located on and around the current city of Greenville, Mississippi (the third town of Greenville).
 This plantation is not to be confused with the plantation of the same name in Lorman, Mississippi, also named Blantonia but owned within the same families.
 William Whitaker Blanton's parents John Blanton and Martha Belton "Patsy" Whitaker, originally from Virginia, moved to Kentucky but eventually the family established the Blantonia Plantation, near Red Lick/Lorman, Mississippi, just south of Vicksburg, Mississippi.
 Just before the start of the Civil War, Washington County's population was 15,679, with 14,467 of those residents enslaved to plantations such Blantonia.

 After William Whitaker Blanton's death in 1838, Harriet Byron McAllister Blanton married Dr.Samuel Theobald on June 27, 1841.
-McAllister outlived her second husband as Theobald died 17 November 1867 per his Findagrave memorial #237420830; they also had two children together but both did not survive.
+They had two children together but both did not survive.
 In total, she was the mother of 12 children, 10 by William and two by Samuel with only two that would survive.